AndronikosKostas/KoenigseggApplication/README.md

 Folder structure ?
 What do you mean by that?

 ## Q4
-Rear wing controll, automatic and remote opening and closing of the doors, boot and engine lid.
+Rear wing control, automatic and remote opening and closing of the doors, boot and engine lid.
 I cannot come up with new ideas, before I fully understand the previous designs, but I am very familiar with developing software from scratch as all my previous projects was started and finished entirely from me.

 ## Q5
 ### Regera